 Yes, it’s going to be cold and dark for a huge chunk of the year here, but that’s why Norwegians travel!
 Norwegians are huge travelers and I’m excited to join in on that, especially as after the super high prices here everywhere else in the world is going to seem like such a bargain.
 Plus, I’ve moved to a city with an airport!

 Dan and I chose Trondheim sort of randomly.
 I wanted to see more of northern Norway without actually living in the Arctic, and I also liked that Trondheim is on the coast but still gets lots of snow in the winter.
 With 200,000 inhabitants Trondheim is Norway’s third largest city, which seems like a good size.
-Plus it’s a university city, which I hope means that there’s a lot for young people to do, and maybe even some diversity!
+Plus it’s a university city, which I hope means that there are a lot of fun things to do in Trondheim, and maybe even some diversity!
 And it supposedly has a big music scene, so I’m crossing my fingers that Dan can find a Scandinavian funk band to join.
 Do those exist?

 Now, I know there are many things about Norway and Norwegian culture that will drive me absolutely mad, but I’m moving here with an open heart, because it would just be so cool to live somewhere I truly loved.
 The United States was never that place for me, Thailand and Japan didn’t quite do it for me either, but maybe this time?
 I guess first I’ll have to find a job.